nerdbetter/26-react-redux/README.md

 ##### Redux
 ###### reducer
-* create a category reducer in your your reducer directory
+* create a category reducer in your reducer directory
 * this reducer should support the following interactions
   * `CATEGORY_CREATE`
   * `CATEGORY_UPDATE`